Woodland West Branch Library

 Integrity and accountability

-Our library system is structured into three divisions: Cataloging & Technology Services, Operations & Facility Management, and Program Management & Community Engagement.
+Our library system is structured into four divisions: Library Administration, Cataloging & Technology Services, Operations & Facility Management, and Program Management & Community Engagement.
 Our neighborhood branches and our new Downtown Library are vital community hubs that provide much more than free books and materials.
 Each team plays a different role, but all are vital to our work promoting literacy.

 Administration in the Library

 The Library's administration team manages the work we do as a system.
 They interface with City leadership, work with third-party partners, apply for private grant funding, and handle all the paperwork and red tape.